ikngtty/ran-mouri-discord-bot/README.md

     - option `group`
         - To specify a choice group to view choices.
         - If not specified, you can view choice groups.
+- `/choices add`
+    - Add a choice.
+    - option `group`
+        - To specify a choice group to add.
+        - Required.
+    - option `value`
+        - To specify a value of choice to add.
+        - Required.